dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 It's still dangerous to expose C code directly, so here's how we can proceed:

 * Write a CKChuckNorris class.
 (It's a convention to prefix all the classes in a pod library by the initials of the projects)
-* Write a CKChuckNorris+Private categary to hide the C code from the consumers of the CKChuckNorris class.
+* Write a CKChuckNorris+Private category to hide the C code from the consumers of the CKChuckNorris class.

 ```Objective-C
 /* In CKChuckNorris.h */